starlilyth/Linux-PoolManager/README.md

 NOTE!!
 NOTE!!
 NOTE!!!
     THIS VERSION IS NOT COMPLETE!
-I am porting this from a distro dependency, so many things are broken still, including mgpumon and miner control.
+I am porting this from a distro dependency, so many things are broken still, including mgpumon.
         PROCEED AT YOUR OWN RISK!